 A. USDR runs a program (the "Program") to provide technology services to a variety of government and non-profit organizations so as to quickly deliver critical services and infrastructure that support the needs of the public.

-C. Volunteer wishes to provide volunteer services to USDR and/or one or more Service Recipients through the Program and USDR wishes to receive and/or facilitate such volunteer services.
+C. Volunteer wishes to provide volunteer services to USDR and/or one or more Service Recipients through the Program, and USDR wishes to receive and/or facilitate such volunteer services.
 In connection therewith, the Parties desire to enter into this Agreement, which sets forth terms and conditions relating to the provision of such services.

 The term of this Agreement (the "Term") will commence upon signing this Agreement and will end on the date when either Party provides written notice of termination to the other Party.
 Upon termination, Volunteer shall have no further access to USDR systems and shall return any property or data of USDR or any Service Recipient that may be in Volunteer’s possession.

-The Parties agree that the relationship created by this Agreement, including in respect of any Placements or Projects, is that of volunteer/non-profit organization and not that of employee/employer and that it does not create any agency, partnership, joint venture, franchise or other similar or special relationship among the Parties or among Volunteer and any Service Recipient.
+The Parties agree that the relationship created by this Agreement, including in respect of any Engagements, is that of volunteer/non-profit organization and not that of employee/employer and that it does not create any agency, partnership, joint venture, franchise or other similar or special relationship among the Parties or among Volunteer and any Service Recipient.
 Volunteer is responsible for providing, at his/her own expense, to the extent necessary, all medical, disability, unemployment, workers’ compensation, and other insurance, training, permits and licenses for himself/herself.
 Volunteer shall not have the right or authority to assume or create any obligations or to make any representations, warranties or commitments on behalf of USDR or any Service Recipient, whether express or implied, or to bind USDR or any Service Recipient in any respect whatsoever.
 Volunteer warrants that the information provided to USDR in Volunteer’s application and, at all other times, will be true, accurate, current and complete.